Time Period: 1520-1750

 - Guilder: 9'743.98mg AG fine

-- 24 Guilders to the Cologne mark fine silver
+- 24 Guilders to the Cologne mark of fine silver

 - 01.01.1838